Mokane3562/fiech-land/README.md

 Project Approach
 ----------------
-We will be using a USE CASE driven approach to the development of our game.
+We will be using a USE CASE driven approach for the development of our game.

 ### Iteration 1 Use Case: Start a New Game
 1. User runs the application.